Santa Maria, Bulacan: Water

 Water supply is provided by LWUA (Local Water Utilities Administration) through the Santa Maria Water District.

 Electricity

 The Manila Electric Company (Meralco) is the sole electric distributor in Santa Maria.

 Basic services

 Health

 Santa Maria has one government-run hospital and seven private hospitals.

 Animal health

 Santa Maria also have veterinary clinics and an animal pet corner center.

 These veterinary clinics handle farm animals and pets.
 Services range from simple to major surgeries, microchip implantation, vaccinations, laboratory works, confinements, emergency cases, and grooming.

 Peace and order

 Santa Maria is generally peaceful being served by 51 policemen and 15 firemen.
 The backlog of manpower requirement is complemented with 480 barangay tanods coming from 24 barangays.
 Crime incidence is low with 37 cases reported and 33 case were solve resulting to 89.19% crime solution efficiency.

 Education

-Santa Maria is part of Division of Bulacan under the Department of Education (DepEd).
-There are 32 public elementary schools and 5 public secondary schools in the municipality.
-The public schools are divided into three educational districts for representative purposes.
-Private schools can also be found in the municipality.

-There are two tertiary institutions in the municipality.
-The Polytechnic University of the Philippines operates a campus in Santa Maria.
+The Sta.
+Maria Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.